U.S. hiring accelerates; annual wage growth strongest since 2009

 The robust employment report underscored the strong momentum in the economy, raising the possibility that the Federal Reserve could be a bit more aggressive in raising interest rates this year.
 The U.S. central bank has forecast three rate increases this year after raising borrowing costs three times in 2017.

-“This report supports the Fed’s contention that the jobs market is nearing full capacity and wage and inflation pressure has begun to make its way into the data,” said Marvin Loh, senior global market strategist at BNY Mellon in Boston.

-“With almost full odds priced in for a March rate hike, investors have moved towards the second, third, or even possible fourth rate hike this year.”
+“The acceleration in average hourly earnings growth punches a hole in the narrative that wage growth remains lackluster,” said Scott Anderson, chief economist at Bank of the West in San Francisco.
+“The Goldilocks view of inflation is being sorely challenged right now.”

-Fed officials on Wednesday expressed optimism that inflation will rise toward its target this year.
+Fed officials on Wednesday expressed optimism that inflation will rise toward the central bank’s target this year.
 Policymakers, who voted to keep interest rates unchanged, described the labor market as having “continued to strengthen,” and economic activity as “rising at a solid rate.”

 U.S. financial markets have priced in a rate hike in March.
-The dollar rose against a basket of currencies on the data.
-Prices for U.S. Treasuries fell, with the yield on the benchmark 10-year note rising to a four-year high.
-Stocks on Wall Street were trading lower.
+Prices for U.S. Treasuries fell, with the yield on the benchmark 10-year note hitting a four-year high as investors worried about high inflation.
+The dollar rose against a basket of currencies on the data while U.S. stocks were trading lower.

 The unemployment rate dropped seven-tenths of a percentage point in 2017 and economists expect it to hit 3.5 percent by the end of the year.
 Economists say job gains are being driven by buoyant domestic and global demand.

-Given that the labor market is almost at full employment, economists saw little boost to job growth from the Trump administration’s $1.5 billion tax cut package passed by the Republican-controlled U.S. Congress in December, in the biggest overhaul of the tax code in 30 years.
+Some worry that the Trump administration’s $1.5 billion tax cut package passed by the Republican-controlled U.S. Congress in December, in the biggest overhaul of the tax code in 30 years, could cause the economy, already operating near full capacity, to overheat.

 President Donald Trump and his fellow Republicans have cast the fiscal stimulus, which includes a reduction in the corporate income tax rate to 21 percent from 35 percent, as creating jobs and boosting economic growth.